ietf-wg-alto/draft-alto-oam-yang/design.md

 #### ALTO Server Discovery Setup

-In practice, multiple ALTO servers can be deployed for scalability.
-That may require communication among different ALTO servers.
+In practice, for a large-scale network consisting of multiple administrative domains, the information about the network may be partitioned and distributed over multiple ALTO servers.
+That may require discovery and communication among different ALTO servers.

-The "ietf-alto" module does not contain any configuration for the communication between peer ALTO servers.
-Instead, it provides the configuration for how an ALTO server can be discovered by another ALTO server on demand ({{tree-alto-disc-gp}}).
+The "ietf-alto" module provides the configuration for how an ALTO server can be discovered by another ALTO server or client on demand ({{tree-alto-disc-gp}}).
+But it does not contain any configuration for the communication among ALTO servers because the related solution has not become a standard.
+Future documents may extend it to fully support multi-domain scenarios.

 ~~~
   grouping alto-server-discovery: